QuestIT-Cell/.github/profile/README.md

 # How to approach us?

 - Just look around, there's probably a QuestIT council member in your friends group 😉
-- To share any requests or suggestions, feel free to drop a mail to questit@ves.ac.in and we'll get back to you.
+- To share any requests or suggestions, feel free to send us a DM on Social Media or just drop a mail to questit@ves.ac.in and we'll get back to you.

 # Volunteer for us!